-You see, the driving force with more commercial properties is longer term investment value.
-Having that steady rent over a long period of time, and historically what they call on an ‘upwards only’ basis provides good solid investment value.
+You see, the driving force with more commercial properties is long term investment value.
+So having that steady rent over a long period, and historically what they call on an ‘upwards only’ basis, provides good solid investment value.

 The Seven Rent-Review Secrets

-Without getting bogged-down with all the technical legal talk of leases, here are seven of the most important factors to bear in mind.
-These provide a good overview of the whole process from start to finish in order to first get you seeing the bigger picture:
+Without getting bogged down with all the technical legal talk of leases, here are seven of the essential factors to consider.
+These provide a good overview of the whole process from start to finish to first get you seeing the bigger picture:

 1. Types of Rent Review

-Straight off the bat, check the lease to see what the exact nature of the rent review is.
+Straight off the bat, check the lease to see the exact nature of the rent review.
 These clauses can get technical, and you ideally need professional help to get it right.

-Watch out for others though, for example the rent based upon some kind of turnover if, say, a retail store, or a fixed-calculations maybe based upon the rate of inflation or RPI index.
-Although these are simpler in principle, the detail can get cumbersome, right down to applying the right figures and months in the calculations.
+Watch out for others, though, for example, the rent based upon some kind of turnover if, say, a retail store or a fixed-calculations may be based upon the rate of inflation or RPI index.
+Although these are simpler in principle, the detail can get cumbersome, right down to applying the correct figures and months in the calculations.

-Also, be clear on how often the rent reviews kick in, often a lot longer than you expect, typically every three of five years.
+Also, be clear on how often the rent reviews kick in, usually a lot longer than you expect, typically every three or five years.

 2. The Open Market Basis

-On face value this all makes sense of course, whatever the going rate is.
-This should naturally take account of a tenant’s ability to still make a sensible profit and yet afford the rent and other outgoings.
+At face value, this all makes sense, of course, whatever the going rate is.
+However, this should naturally take account of a tenant’s ability to make a reasonable profit and yet afford the rent and other outgoings.

-If you rent your house, for example, you tend to just see what similar properties are going for and make a sensible adjustment, whereas here there’s a bit more science.
+For example, if you rent your house, you tend to see what similar properties are going for and make a sensible adjustment, whereas here, there’s a bit more science.

 And secondly, the lease often explains a hypothetical situation that you have to assume when looking at the rents, which isn’t necessarily reality.
-So for example, a completely empty property with no fit-out, ‘willing’ landlords and tenants in the market, and ignoring the goodwill of the tenant’s business in question.
+So, for example, an empty property with no fit-out, ‘willing’ landlords and tenants in the market, and ignoring the goodwill of the tenant’s business in question.

 3. Notices & Procedures

-As you head towards then getting on with agreeing the new rent, the lease will often say that certain notices by certain parties in certain time frames must be adhered to.
+As you get on with agreeing on the new rent, the lease will often say that specific notices by certain parties in certain time frames must be adhered to.

-This often begins many months before a rent review takes effect, but allows for time to progress afterwards, as often you need that valuation date to be historic in order to look at what the rent is for that point in time.
+This often begins many months before a rent review takes effect but allows for time to progress afterwards, as often you need that valuation date to be historical to look at what the rent is for that point in time.

 If these are missed in terms of dates or even effective receipt of notices by the other side, then you can get into all kinds of disputes as to what can still be completed, with time being ‘of the essence’.